DIXIE AMATEUR RADIO CLUB STORY ARCHIVE PAGE

 International Space Station (ISS).

-into range of the VHF ground station at approximately 11:11 AM and
+into range of the VHF ground station at approximately 11:11 AM and passed

-scouts spoke over the microphone on Amateur Radio VHF band frequencies to mission specialist
+over the microphone on Amateur Radio VHF band frequencies to mission specialist

 Doug Wheelock, callsign KF5BOC, who was operating under the station callsign

 NA1SS on the ISS.

-scouts each stated their name and asked a short question of
+scouts each stated their name and asked a short question of Doug,

-real-time and direct from the ISS, answered their questions, in most
+who in real-time and direct from the ISS, answered their questions, in most

 cases acknowledging their name.

-Radio is a “hobby” activity of Astronauts and Cosmonauts on the ISS,
+Radio is a “hobby” activity of Astronauts and Cosmonauts on the ISS, this

-who helped out!
+of you who helped out!

 to view a Windows Media Video of a news story of the contact as shot by local

 TV station KCSG. (very large file size: 9.95MB)

 to view a home video of the contact shot by Ric Wayman, K7DLX as presented

 to view some photos of the event.